-You would do anything to protect your child.
 Before your child was born, you took steps to protect your unborn baby from being hurt in a car accident.
 You researched infant car seats.
 You listened carefully as the police officer, nurse, or car seat safety specialist helped you install the seat into your car correctly.
 Yet these are only the first steps in protecting your child.
-In this two-part series, our Warrenton car accident lawyers will look at the many ways you can protect your child from car accident injuries, from birth to age 18.
+Here, our Warrenton car accident lawyers will look at the many ways you can protect your child from car accident injuries, from birth to age 6.

 10 Things You Can Do to Keep Your Child Safe During the First Six Years